Skip to additional navigation Skip to content

 Application process

 The application process for new, renewals or transfers is by application and must be accompanied with the correct fee.
-The procedure set out in the following flowchart will be followed.
-For renewal or transfer certain aspects of the process may not be required as set out in the notes to the flow chart below.
+The procedure set out in the application process will be followed.
+For renewal or transfer certain aspects of the process may not be required as set out in the notes to the application process below.
 The applications forms are available at street trading pages and application form.

 Submission of application